-Leader of the Loaners catches on to David’s plan and preemptively removes the commonality by making the Shortsighted Woman blind.
-The Loaner Leader pretends to die by using the Maid as a human shield.
+Leader of the Loners catches on to David’s plan and preemptively removes the commonality by making the Shortsighted Woman blind.
+The Loner Leader pretends to die by using the Maid as a human shield.
 Shortsighted Woman tells David that she’s now blind, and they desperately look for another common aspect.
 David is seen doing the right thing by reacting to love than a construct of similarity and proceeds to escape the camp.
-The Loaner Leader believes that she’s ended the love matter by removing the similarity.
+The Loner Leader believes that she’s ended the love matter by removing the similarity.
 She lets her guard down, and David attacks and leaves her for the dogs to eat.

 Lobster Ending Explained

 Once David and the Shortsighted Woman get to the city, David falls prey to the self-imposed construct of physical similarity and takes a steak knife to the restroom.
 In front of a mirror, he contemplates if he should blind himself or not.
 The real victory would happen only if David realizes that physical similarity means nothing.
 But he’s far from that thought.
 David is much too caught up in creating another superficial connection that he is not really considering the idea of true love… yet.
 The irony, however, is that he genuinely loves her.
 But to fit into society (in the city), he either needs to be blind for real or act like he is.